EvaluationContext/evaluationcontext.github.io/_posts/2024-04-27-Trash-Compactor.md

 [1]: https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/junk-dimension

 ### Why would we want a Junk Dimension?
--  **Simplier DAX**: Easier to remove filters.
+-  **Simpler DAX**: Easier to remove filters.
 Avoids hard to "incorrect" results due to Auto-exist; well covered by [SQLBI](https://www.sqlbi.com/articles/understanding-dax-auto-exist/).
--  **Simplify User Defined Aggregrations**: With a Junk Dimension, a single field can be used to define the criteria for a cache hit.
-Otherwise you would potenitally need a large number of single field dimension, defined by relationship.
+-  **Simplify User Defined Aggregations**: With a Junk Dimension, a single field can be used to define the criteria for a cache hit.
+Otherwise you would potentially need a large number of single field dimension, defined by relationship.
 You can keep the fields in the fact table and use GROUP BY, but cross-filtering between other fact tables is not possible.

 ### Qualities of a "Good" Junk Dimension?
-Kimball's defination makes a Junk Dimension a dumping ground, consisting of a jumble of fields.
+Kimball's definition makes a Junk Dimension a dumping ground, consisting of a jumble of fields.
 If we were to improve a Junk Dimension, what qualities would we desire?
 1. Minimal number of fields
-2. Low cardinatlity fields
+2. Low cardinality fields
 3. Fields are all well related as to avoid the full cartesian product

 These point all relate to minimize the size of the relationship, and avoiding sub-optimal sort order, to maximize run-length encoding and ensuring good query performance.